makrai/notes/su2103-whitening-sentence.md

   they are not uniformly distributed with respect to direction (Gao+ 2019; Ethayarajh, 2019; Li+ 2020)
   * they occupy a narrow cone in the vector space
-  * Ethayarajh, (2019) has proved that
-    * in contextual word embeddings two word embeddings have, on average, a cosine similarity of 0.99
+  * in contextual word embeddings two word embeddings have, on average, a cosine similarity of 0.99 (Ethayarajh 2019)
   * Li+ (2020) found
     * word frequency biases the embedding space
     * low-frequency words disperse sparsely, which leads to the difficulty